dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Token Response

-If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in {{RFC7800}} set to the jwk of the user's public key and with  `typ` set to `dpop+id_token` in the ID Token's protected header.
+If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in {{RFC7800}} set to the jwk of the user's public key and with  `typ` set to `id_token+cnf` in the ID Token's protected header.

 Non-normative example of the ID Token payload: